Top Viewed Articles

 Houses with Cape Cod style framing stem from being built in the 1940s and 1950s when the cost of heating was dirt cheap and insulation was an afterthought.

 Watch a few Cape Cod insulation techniques on YouTube

 If you live in this style home, chances are very good that it has not been properly addressed due to the complexities of the way it was built.

-Take a look at this recent Cape-Cod insulation project and what steps were taken to seal and insulate.
+Below, you can take a peek at a recent Cape Cod insulation project and what steps were taken to seal and insulate.
 This one is located in the friendly residential Southland Hills community of about 200 homes in the heart of Towson, Maryland.
 The homes in the neighborhood were built in the 1940s.

 The Comprehensive Energy Audit

-The good thing about working with an energy auitor that has experience is that you can gain insights and avoid pitfalls from a person that has seen these areas before and knows what to expect.
+The good thing about working with an energy auditor who has experience is that you can gain insights and avoid pitfalls from a person who has seen these areas before and knows what to expect.

-Partnering with a pro can help set you on the right path towards measureable results.
+Partnering with a pro can help set you on the right path toward measurable results.